cctbx/cctbx_project/mmtbx/probe/README.md

 workhorse, with the other classes providing structured input and output for this class.

 * **boost_python/probe_pbl.cpp:** As is usual for CCTBX projects, this file contains the wrapper code for the above functions that uses Boost Python to wrap them to be called from Python.
-It places

 * **tst_probe.cpp** Compiles into a program that tests all of the C++ methods.
 It is compiled by CMakeLists.txt but not by SConscript, so it is not normally used and is not deployed within CCTBX.